awesee/leetcode/problems/snakes-and-ladders/README.md

 <ul>
 	<li>You choose a destination square <code>S</code> with number&nbsp;<code>x+1</code>, <code>x+2</code>, <code>x+3</code>, <code>x+4</code>, <code>x+5</code>, or <code>x+6</code>, provided this&nbsp;number is&nbsp;<code>&lt;=&nbsp;N*N</code>.
 	<ul>
-		<li>(This choice simulates the result of a standard 6-sided die roll: ie., there are always at most 6 destinations.)</li>
+		<li>(This choice simulates the result of a standard 6-sided die roll: ie., there are always <strong>at most 6 destinations, regardless of the size of the board</strong>.)</li>
 	</ul>
 	</li>
 	<li>If <code>S</code>&nbsp;has a snake or ladder, you move to the destination of that snake or ladder.&nbsp; Otherwise, you move to <code>S</code>.</li>